gapatron/gapatron.github.io/_pages/about.md

 ## About Me

 I am a Ph.D. student in **Statistics** at the **University of Michigan**, advised by **Jeffrey Regier**.
 My work sits at the intersection of **generative modeling, probabilistic inference, and AI-driven content generation**.
-I am particularly interested in how machine learning can **move beyond prediction** and into **creation, interaction, and decision-making**.
+I am particularly interested in how machine learning can **move beyond prediction** and into **creation and interaction**.

 Before academia, I applied machine learning to **finance, media production, and AI-driven storytelling**.
-I led the **AI-VFX team for the first feature film in Latin America powered by generative models**, proving that diffusion models could change the way films are made.
+I led the **AI-VFX team for the first feature film in Latin America powered by generative models**, proving that generative models could change the way films are made.
 Before that, I worked as an **AI Specialist for Media**, helping build one of the first AI-generated virtual influencers.

 I believe **content consumption should drive content creation**, and my research is about making that possible.
 Consumption begets creation.
 My work in **generative recommenders, AI-powered filmmaking, and multi-modal synthesis** reflects this.